cantaloupe-project/cantaloupe/README.md

 Bugfixes that would increment a minor version of a release are applied to the release branch for that release, and merged back into develop.

-### Configuration keys

-Different application versions may require different configuration file keys.
-If you are switching between versions, it's good practice to use a dedicated configuration file for each version.
-Keys are documented on the website through the latest release.
-If you are using a newer build, such as a snapshot on the develop branch, newer keys will be documented in `website/upgrade.html`.

 ## Releasing